 Satkar Gidda studied Business Studies and Marketing and is Sales & Marketing Director of SiebertHead, the longest established brand and packaging design consultancy in the UK.
 His primary responsibility is presenting the skills of SiebertHead.
 He also works with global clients on helping them create that all important one to one communication between the brand and the consumer.

 has worked in packaging for over 20 years, the last four years as packaging manager.
 She is head of the packaging department at Carrefour Belgium.
 Her role provides the food safety, the sustainability and the design of the packaging own brand Carrefour on the Belgian market.
-Carrefour Belgium is one of the main retailers in the Belgian market and is part of the Carrefour Group, the world’s second largest distribution group with almost 10,000 stores.
+Carrefour Belgium is one of the main retailers in the Belgian market and is part of the Carrefour Group, the world’s second largest distribution group with over 12,000 stores.

 Susanne Lippitsch graduated in Industrial Design from the University of Applied Arts in Vienna.
-During her training she studied at the masterclass for Packaging at the Escola de disseny Elisava in Barcelona.
+During her training she completed the Masterclass for Packaging at the Escola de Disseny Elisava in Barcelona.
 Since 2001, she has worked as an independent packaging designer and has taught packaging design in Graz and Salzburg for over 15 years.
 Her work has won several prizes and her clients include many prestigious companies.